-The Institute of Neurobiology integrates a wide platform of multidisciplinary research on neurosciences, distributed along three main fundamental axes:
+The Institute of Neurobiology integrates a wide range of multidisciplinary research on neurosciences, distributed along three main axes:

-b) These aspects are studied through the development of an organism as a whole, starting from the embryonic stage to maturity and senescence, and
+b) The study of the development of an organism as a whole, starting from the embryonic stage and continuing to maturity and senescence, and

-c) Various influences are considered that may be genetic or epigenetic, as well as their consequences at physiological and pathological levels.
+c) Consideration of various influences that may be genetic or epigenetic, as well as their physiological and pathological consequences.

 and Molecular Neurobiology